Crazy Eddie: Eventual downfall

 Eddie and Sammy Antar briefly attempted to counter-offer Zinn's takeover, but Zinn quickly topped their funds.
 The Antars' bid was ended, and Zinn became the new owner of Crazy Eddie on November 6, 1987.
 He immediately dismissed the rest of the Antar family from any important jobs.
 When Palmieri's financial analysts completed their preliminary audit a few weeks after the takeover, they estimated that Crazy Eddie's inventory was short by $40 to $50 million.
 The final figure was $80 million.

 By June 1988, Crazy Eddie's suppliers were demanding the liquidation of the company, so they could recover money owed to them; in 1989 they got their wish.
 The closing of Crazy Eddie began in March 1989, as the company shuttered 17 of its 43 stores.
 On June 6, 1989, Crazy Eddie was served with a petition by five of its creditors, who had not been paid a total of $860,000 they were owed, which sought to have the company forced into bankruptcy.
 The company originally planned to fight the petition and file for dismissal, but 15 days later Crazy Eddie voluntarily filed for Chapter 11 bankruptcy protection.
 Company president and CEO Peter Martosella cited problems created by the creditors' position (which he termed "ill-advised"), but said business would be conducted as usual at the remaining 26 stores and that Crazy Eddie was still a strong franchise.
 The company vowed to stay in business, but, despite Martosella's assertions, Crazy Eddie continued to falter.
 By the autumn of 1989, the chain was down to eighteen remaining locations and sales were continuing to decrease and stores were unable to keep items stocked due to lack of supplier interest in the company.

-Finally, on October 2, 1989, Crazy Eddie’s bankruptcy was converted from Chapter 11 to Chapter 7, and the company began a total liquidation immediately thereafter.
-By the end of November 1989, the last eighteen Crazy Eddie stores were shuttered and the chain, which only five years earlier had been one of the more lucrative retail chains in the United States, had ceased to exist.
+Finally, on October 2, 1989, Crazy Eddie's bankruptcy was converted from Chapter 11 to Chapter 7, and the company began a total liquidation immediately thereafter.
+By the end of November 1989, the last eighteen Crazy Eddie stores were shuttered and the chain, which only five years earlier had apparently been one of the more lucrative retail chains in the United States, had ceased to exist.

 Legal battles

 In the meantime, a longtime Crazy Eddie associate named Arnie Spindler, who quit the company after Eddie dismissed his father Sam, brothers Allen and Mitchell and others after a family dispute, had provided investigators with information concerning Crazy Eddie's fraudulent business practices.
-Spindler implicated Eddie and Sammy, but stated the rest of the family was innocent, though subpoenas were served to the entire Antar family.
+Spindler implicated Eddie and Sammy, but stated the rest of the family was innocent, although subpoenas were served to the entire Antar family.
+Additionally, in August of 1987, the alternative rock group They Might Be Giants threatened to sue the chain over allegations that two of their songs were illegally used in a radio commercial several months after the duo declined to write them a jingle.